Construction Management using Weather Workbook

 Forecast Settings

-The main settings page of the Construction Workbook is the Forecast Settings sheet.
+The main forecast settings page of the Construction Workbook is the Forecast Settings sheet.
 Here we can do the following tasks

 • Enter in Locations – Being able to monitor your many locations in a single view is critical to managing sites.
 In the green list area labeled “Enter Your Locations” you can enter in your location strings.
 Anything from full addresses, zip code, cities, counties or lat/lon values are acceptable.
+This green area is a special section found in the Excel ‘Name Manager’ and named ‘MYLOCATIONSTABLE’ .
+It is 1000 rows by default but can be expanded to suit your needs.
+Be careful to do this properly and use the Name Manager to assist you to make sure that the name represents the area of cells that you expect.

 Forecast Calendar